- eNURTURE NETWORK -

 Hacking the system: Young people’s views on the potential and risk of Internet of Things in their school

-Short animation highlighting the urgent need for conversations with young people in schools about data collection and it how that data can and should be used.
+Short animation highlighting the urgent for conversations with young people in schools about data collection and it how that data can and should be used.
 Produced by eNurture grant recipient, Dr Katherine Easton, University of Sheffield.
 Read the project findings

 Supporting parents to enhance young people’s mental health